Proven-Paradox/shaper-system/Handbook.md

 Some specific terms come with Abilities.
 These Keywords signify a related set of Abilities for the purposes of Lessons and Talents, or alter the way an Ability functions.

 #### Augment
-Auxiliary Abilities that strengthen allies.
+Abilities that strengthen allies.
 These will generally produce effects on the targets that have a Duration or Upkeep associated with them.

 #### Careful
 An Ability that can be made stronger by taking more time to do it.
 These require a Major Action, but have the option of using your Minor Action as well to improve them.